 Katie earned her law degree from Temple University's Beasley School of Law (J.D.
 2014, Summa Cum Laude, Order of the Coif), where she attained the highest grade point average in her graduating class (receiving the Albert L. Bricklin graduation award).
 She was also awarded Beasley, Theodore Flowers, Arthur Pomerantz, Louis Matkoff and Joseph W. Marshall merit scholarships and Joseph W. Price, III, and TASA graduation awards for achievement in the fields of taxation and evidence.
 She is a member of the Rubin Public Interest Law Honor Society.
 Katie also graduated from University of Pennsylvania's School of Nursing (B.S.N.
 2004, Summa Cum Laude) and from Middlebury College (B.A.
 2001, High Honors, Magna Cum Laude).

 Katie is admitted to practice law in Pennsylvania and New Jersey.

 Hal started Commons & Commons as a sole practitioner in 1973 after serving as partner of a major Philadelphia law firm.
 He has been practicing law on behalf of families and organizations in the community for over 40 years, with a focus on estate planning and administration of estates and trusts.

 Hal earned his law degree from Cornell University Law School (J.D.
 1968), where he was Managing Editor of the Cornell Law Review.
 He is also a graduate of Wheaton College (B.A.
 1962).

 Hal is admitted to practice law in Pennsylvania and New York, and before the United States Supreme Court.

-Kitty is admitted to practice law in Pennsylvania.
+Karen is admitted to practice law in Pennsylvania.